liwei-cn/GitBook-RoboCalc/notes.md

 * A module should be self-contained.
 The operations used by state machine should be provided by the robotic platform or defined inside the controller.

+* There should be be only one entry/exit action in each state, but the entry/exit action can include a sequence of statements.